SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 Refer to a [step-by-step configuration guide for PubSub+ Cloud](https://docs.solace.com/Cloud/ght_client_certs.htm?Highlight=Client%20Certificate%20authentication) or the [detailed general configuration guide in Solace documentation](https://docs.solace.com/Configuring-and-Managing/Configuring-Client-Authentication.htm#Client-Cert).

 The connection secret shall contain the Client Certificate, along with the Client Key, as in the following sample.
-Notice that line breaks have been replaced by `\n` or as another option it is also acceptable to simply remove them:
+Notice that line breaks have been replaced by `\n`:
 ```json
 {
   "Host": "https:/myhost:9443",